oliwarner/django-multifactor/README.md

 It adds a column to show if that user has active factors, a filter to just show those with or without, and an inline to allow admins to turn certain keys off for their users.

+## Branding

+If you want to use the styles and form that django-multifactor supplies, your users may think they're on another site.
+To help there is an empty placeholder template `multifactor/brand.html` that you can override in your project.
+This slots in just before the h1 title tag and has `text-align: centre` as standard.

+You can use this to include your product logo, or an explantion.